Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 - **Net Primary Productivity (NPP):** ~18.04 g/m²/day

 This value is **consistent with typical observations** in eutrophic lakes or small productive ponds under good sunlight conditions.

+⚠️ These values represent upper-limit theoretical estimates under eutrophic conditions with optimal sunlight and minimal ecological loss.
+They are not representative of annual averages in natural mesotrophic lakes.

 This realistic scenario illustrates how optical turbidity data and basic irradiance modeling can yield biologically meaningful estimates of aquatic productivity, even without complex instruments or costly EXAO systems.